 This permits CloudAlly users to provide restricted access to those services for the purposes of creating backups, and nothing else.
 It also means that users can revoke authorization at any time without concerns about needing to update the password - although this is something we would advise, anyway.

 When data is transmitted cloud-to-cloud by CloudAlly, the firm uses secure SSL (HTTPS) enabled servers.
 In theory, this allows for secure transmission that is safe against man-in-the-middle attacks.
-However, we checked CloudAlly’s servers using Qualys SSL Labs to verify the implementation of its TLS security and found that it scored only a B due to weak key exchange implementation (no Perfect Forward Secrecy).
-This is a little concerning because it means Transport Layer Security is not implemented as well as it ought to be.
+We previously checked CloudAlly's servers using Qualys SSL Labs to verify the implementation of its TLS security, and found that it scored a B due to weak key exchange implementation (no Perfect Forward Secrecy).

 Once data has been transported via TLS to its Amazon S3 servers, your data is stored at rest using strong server-side AES-256 bit encryption.
 This encryption is provided by employing unique encryption keys for each individual subscriber, and those unique keys are stored in an isolated and secure state on a separate Amazon S3 server.
 CloudAlly states that only a “very limited number of CloudAlly’s core team members” ever have access to those keys.